 Cooking with Feta

-Feta utilizes salt as a preservative and for this reason the cheese has a higher salt content then most cheeses.
-To reduce the saltiness of Feta the cheese may be cut into cubes and soaked in pure water for a couple hours before use.
+Feta utilizes salt as a preservative and for this reason, the cheese has a higher salt content than most cheeses.
+To reduce the saltiness of Feta the cheese may be cut into cubes and soaked in pure water for a couple of hours before use.
 The salt will make its way out of the feta and into the water thus reducing the level of saltiness in the cheese.